rbran/ice-kola/README.md

-:construction: **REPOSITORY UNDER CONSTRUCTION, DO NOT USE IT YET** :construction:

 # Pcode Generator
-Tool that generates raw Pcode (--raw-pcode) and high-level Pcode (--high-pcode) from a binary file using the Ghidra API.
+Tool that generates raw Pcode and high-level Pcode from a binary file using the Ghidra API.

-### Install
+## Install
 Make sure to build libdecomp.a in your repo before executing cargo run:
 ```
 git clone --recursive https://github.com/kajaaz/pcode-generator.git